Campsey Priory: The college at Bruisyard

 Campsey's small college of secular priests survived the Great Mortality of 1348–49 and remained at Ash until 1354.
 Its first master, John de Haketon, was appointed in January 1349 and the second, John de Aston, in 1352.
 The Earl's brothers Edmund and John de Ufford, with others, simultaneously granted the manor of Stanford, Norfolk and Roke Hall in Bruisyard, Suffolk in January 1353.
 It was now arranged that the chaplains (who were all old men) should set up their college anew at Bruisyard.
 It was urged that the walk from Ash to the priory was hard for them, their masses clashed with the singing in the nuns' choir, and that clerks and women ought to live separately.
 With a further endowment by Thomas de Holebrok on 13 August 1354, Bishop William Bateman set forth preliminary statutes: they were to live, eat and sleep communally, and to follow the Use of Sarum in their three daily masses in a new collegiate church of the Annunciation at Roke Hall.
 All parties assented between 18 and 24 August 1354, and the college under John de Aston was accordingly translated there.
 Bishop Bateman died unexpectedly in 1355, but full and lengthy statutes were set forth by Maud of Lancaster in 1356.

 Robert de Ufford, occupied with military affairs until 1360, was confirmed patron of Leiston Abbey, and he refounded and rebuilt it at a new site after the old abbey was ruined by flooding from the sea.
 The Countess Maud remained at Campsey for a further decade.
-A daughter of Maud de Chaworth, she appointed that alms should be given to her family's house of friars minor at Ipswich after the deaths of her chaplains.
+A daughter of Maud de Chaworth, she laid down that alms should be given to her family's house of friars minor at Ipswich after the deaths of her chaplains.
 Wishing to avoid the many noble visitors, she caused herself to be enclosed at Campsey.
 Her daughter Elizabeth died in 1363.
 Lionel of Antwerp (by papal petition of John, King of France) thereupon refounded Bruisyard as a monastery for 13 or more nuns minoresses of St Clare, to be brought from Denny Abbey and elsewhere, under an abbess.
 Maud, professing to have loved the friars minor from childhood, entered the Order of St Clare and removed to Bruisyard Abbey: the transfer was complete by 1366.
 Emma Beauchamp was abbess by 1369 until at least 1390.
 Maud died in 1377 and was buried at the abbey.